 Start the day on the historic Royal Trail originally built by the Guane people.
 The easy walking trail is framed by old stone walls in a farmland setting and was declared a National Monument.
 Along the walk enjoy views of the Suarez Canyon and enjoy good birding opportunities.
 After an easy walk (just over 4 miles) arrive to Guane, another colonial town with impressive Spanish architecture.
 Explore the local anthropological museum and learn about the extinct Guane culture.
 Explore the town before returning to Barichara in the afternoon.

-Visit the Artisan Paper Factory which produces handmade natural fiber paper and products.
+Before leaving Barichara and drive to the chicamocha Canyon, visit the Artisan Paper Factory which produces handmade natural fiber paper and products.
 Learn about the sustainable paper manufacturing process including the collecting, crushing, straining, pressing and drying of the fibers.
 Many renowned Colombian artists use this paper for their artwork.
-Spend the evening in Barichara before continuing on with your Colombia travel tomorrow.

 Today is free to explore the region at your own pace.
 Opt for a rainforest walk where you may encounter some of the local Kogi people.
 Relax on the white sand beaches and admire the immense limestone rocks that give the region its unique character.